arwysyah/ArcNodes/README.md

 # ArcNodes

-ArcNodes is an experimental minimalist and simplified UI lib for creating web applications using pure JavaScript.
+ArcNodes is an experimental minimalist and simplified UI Framework for creating web applications using pure JavaScript.
 It includes core concepts of components, state management and utilizing streamlined content rendering for a straightforward development experience..
 This documentation provides an overview of how to use ArcNodes, including installation, basic usage, and advanced features.

 ## Features